 They have been hosted each year by an equally interesting man, Francois Blanc, at one of his gambling resorts in Wiesbaden.
 It is said that he is the man who made Wiesbaden what it is today.
 Jeppe describes Blanc as a mighty wizard with an eye, quick to see the possibilities of a situation, with a brain to plan and a hand to execute.
 His ambitions and achievements are great across Germany, yet, Jeppe tells me that his tastes are simple.

 He designed an experiment to study just how much nutrition is lost.
-The brine he prepared was a combination of salt, sugar and saltpeter.
+The brine he prepared was a combination of salt, sugar, and saltpeter.
 (5) He put this in three jars with three pieces of meat which he sealed and opened again after 3 weeks, 3 months and 6 months respectively.
 When he tested for nitrite, he unexpectedly found it in the brine and the meat, despite the fact that he did not add any.
 (6)

 Nitrification starts with nitrogen gas which is one of the most abundant gasses in our atmosphere and through the nitrification process, bacteria create more complex compounds such as nitrate ().
 An example of nitrification is ammonia () which is changed into nitrite () and finally into nitrate () which serves as the nutritional source for plants.

-Louis Pasteur, the renowned French chemist and microbiologist urged Gayon to follow what happens with the oxygen of the nitrite ulatized in the process of denitrification.
+Louis Pasteur, the renowned French chemist, and microbiologist urged Gayon to follow what happens with the oxygen of the nitrite utilised in the process of denitrification.
 They heeded his advice paid close attention to this.
 They conclusively refuted an old notion that nitrate was reduced through chemical means by the hydrogen, generated during fermentation.
 As to the purpose of the loss of oxygen they believed that the bacteria used the oxygen from nitrogen for the combustion of organic matter to generate CO2.
 (8)

 Within the same year of publishing a major paper on denitrifying bacteria by Gabriel and Ulysse, tragedy struck.
 The young Gabriel Dupetit’s tragically ended his own life.
 He traveled to the Italian city of Savano and booked in at the Albergo Svizzero under the false name, Gaston Dunault.
 Overcome by anxiety of all sorts, on the evening of 28 December 1886, he injected poison into himself.
 He was discovered, barely alive and despite much effort to save his life, he passed away on the morning of the 29th.
 He left a note in French explaining some of his worries.
 The use of the false name was done to hide his identity and spare his parents embarrassment.

 I am humbled and saddened by this story.
-His work directly contribute to our quest of understanding bacon and still, his death reminds me that our lives are bigger than our goals and dreams.
+His work directly contributes to our quest of understanding bacon and still, his death reminds me that our lives are bigger than our goals and dreams.
 Despite our ambitions, we must pay attention to each sunset and sunrise and never make the mistake of thinking that achieving goals define us.
 A man who got this balance right, I believe, is Francois Blanc who seems to find fulfillment in small things, despite his success.
 His success does not define him.
 He finds the greatest fulfillment in the ordinary in life.
-In this, bacon and life becomes almost inseparable and I am never sure when I stop learning about the one and start learning about the other.
+In this, bacon and life become inseparable and I am never sure when I stop learning about the one and start learning about the other.

-Be well my boy!
+Be well, my boy!
 Take care of Lauren and Minette.